hicksjoseph/CloudCoreo/pages/jobs/backend_developer.md

 toc: false
 ---

-CloudCoreo is looking for Back End Developers who are passionate about their craft, who thrive on challenge and who believe in success through collaboration – people who would complement our existing team of developers!
-We are looking for a Back End Developer who specializes in Ruby and integrating with AWS.
-You’ll work on an agile team, building the infrastructure for the CloudCoreo service.
-You'll be working with or around technologies such as Amazon Lambda, DynamoDB, MySQL, MongoDB, AngularJS, Node.js, Ruby, Javascript, Python, Linux, CD / CI (Jenkins), Github, Chef, and JIRA.
+CloudCoreo is looking for architecht level Back End Developers who are passionate about their craft, who thrive on challenge and who believe in success through collaboration – people who would complement our existing team of developers!
+We are looking for a Back End Developer who specializes in Ruby and/or GO with substantial Linux systems experience.
+You’ll work on an agile team, building the engine and infrastructure for the CloudCoreo service.
+You'll be working with or around technologies such as DynamoDB, MySQL, MongoDB, AngularJS, Node.js, GO, Ruby, Javascript, Python, Linux, CD / CI (Jenkins), Github, Chef, and JIRA, Docker and Kubernetes.
 Join us at our beautiful Seattle office (South Lake Union) and work on cutting edge technologies with a team that knows how to move fast and accurately.

 Our guiding principle is that by helping our users we help our business.
 As a Developer in the core team, you’ll be a key part of the idea generation process, working on a startup team that takes full ownership of the platform.
 You’ll work side by side with designers, back end developers, product owners, and copywriters to conceive, analyze, hand code & test your ideas.
 You’ll be given the freedom to make meaningful and measurable improvements impacting cloud users.